 Regardless of the season, an indoor garden means always having lush greenery and blossoming blooms to enjoy in your space—and maybe even fresh herbs and veggies, too.
 Read on to get inspired and get started.

 Big Garden, No Floor Space

 With the upside down planter by BOSKKE, you save floor space and turn traditional planters on their heads.
-Hang from the ceiling and watch as plants like orchids and ferns—and even crops like tomatoes—happily grow upside down.
+Hang one from the ceiling and watch as plants like an orchid, fern, or even tomatoes happily grow upside down.
 “But won’t the plant fall out?”
 Nope.
 The planter locks soil in place.
 And a terracotta watering disc buried in the soil provides consistent watering for up to two weeks.

-Vertical gardening is a great way to save counter and floor space.
-And Urbio’s Big Happy Family is a great way to create a vertical farm in everyday spaces.
-Mount the vertical farming system on a fridge, wall, or desk.
+Vertical gardening is a great way to save counter and floor space, and Urbio’s Big Happy Family is a great way to create a vertical farm in everyday spaces.
+Mount the vertical farming system on the fridge, a wall, or desk.
 Tired of looking at the same design?
-The pods are interchangeable so you can mix and match your plants however you’d like.
+The pods are interchangeable so you can mix and match plants however you like.